rememberSoftwares/yacana/README.md

 ### Saving an Agent state

 Maybe your program needs to start, stop, and resume where it stopped.
-For this use case Yacana provides a way to store an Agent state on file and load it later.
+For this use case, Yacana provides a way to store an Agent state into a file and load it later.
 All of the Agent's properties are saved including the History.
 Only checkpoints are lost as they are more of a runtime thing.
-We might include them in the save file if the need arises.
+We might include them in the save file one day if the need arises.

 To save an Agent do the following:
 ```python
 agent1 = Agent("Ai assistant", "llama3:8b")